 Statistics

 All data was processed and analysed in statistical programming software R. Data from SweTrau and the Karolinska University trauma quality registry were extracted and merged based on patient id.
+Descriptive statistics were used to describe the study sample.
 A multinomial multivariable regression model was then constructed with seven categories of OFIs as the dependent variable, explained by five patient cohorts as independent variables.
 Both an unadjusted model and an model adjusted for age, gender and NISS-score were created.

 The models estimate the probability of each category of OFI for each patient cohort.
-“No OFI” was set as reference for the dependent variable and “Other cohort” for the independent variables.
+“No OFI” was set as reference for the dependent variable and “Other cohort” for the explanatory variable.
 The coefficients should hence be interpreted as the log odds for each category of OFI occurring for each patient cohort compared with other cohort having no OFI.
 To obtain the odds ratio, the coefficients were exponentiated.

 Z-values were calculated to obtain the significance of the coefficients in predicting the dependent variable, with the null-hypothesis that there are no association between the evaluated category of OFI and the patient cohort.
 A p-value of 0.005 (z-value > 1,96) was considered statistically significant to reject the null-hypothesis.